hamlet-io/docs/docs/learn/layers/intro.md

 import Admonition from 'react-admonitions';

-As an organisation grows more and more people want to have a say in the way that things are done.
-It's alright for them to talk the talk, but we know who the actual implementation of it all is going to fall down to - the engineers.
+Hamlet enables us to express the varying needs of an organisation in a uniform way.
+As an organisation changes, we want to be sure that old objectives continue to be met, whilst responding to emerging ones.
+But managing each of them - together with possible conflicts and edge cases - is particularly challenging.
+How can we ensure that none of them are forgotten?

-Managing all of these requirements, together with their conflicts and edge cases is very challenging.
 Hamlet was designed to address this challenge.

 ## A Layer-ed Approach